-If you make a lot of calls, look for a generous minutes allowance.
-Check if your allowance covers the type of calls you make - if you make a lot of calls to certain numbers not covered (like calls to international numbers), consider buying a special add-on bundle that does cover them to avoid lots of additional charges.
+If you make a lot of calls, look for a generous allowance, and check if this includes the type of calls you make.
+If you make a lot of calls to certain numbers not covered (like international numbers), think about buying a special add-on bundle to avoid additional charges.

-Make sure you know how much it will cost if you do end up using more than your allowance of calls, texts and data.
-Some providers charge a lot if you go over your monthly usage limit.
+Make sure you know how much it will cost if you use more than your allowance of calls, texts and data.
+Some providers charge a lot if you go over your monthly limit.

-If you send a message to a number of people (like at New Year, for example);
+If you send a message to lots of people at the same time ;

 If you send a text message to an email address;